FOUNDER & C.E.O HEATHER MEARA THOMAS

 Heather is an extremely skilled, well sought-after social worker, consultant and mentor throughout the G.T.A. and Region of Peel.
-She was chosen as the 2022 recipient of the Ontario Association of Social Workers Distinguished Social Worker Award in Peel Region & Area.
+She was chosen as the 2022 recipient of the Ontario Association of Social Workers Distinguished Social Worker Award.
 Heather has strong advocacy and servant leadership skills.
 Through HM Youth Foundation, a Foundation Heather created in 2020 with a mission to combat Anti-Black racism and create a community of intensive Black youth leaders.
 In that role, she supports social justice, equity integration and inclusion.

-Heather is a Black, Biracial woman, practicing social work from an Anti-Black racism, Africentric and anti-oppressive lens.
+Heather is a Black, Metis, Multiracial woman, practicing social work from an Africentric and anti-oppressive lens.
 She believes in the principles of servant leadership.
 She has over 25 years of experience within the social work sector and supervised many social workers working with at-risk youth in the Region of Peel.

-Her vision, resourcefulness and creativity helped her secure Ministry funding for the Student Family Advocate, Black Students for Success and Youth Table Talk programs.
+Her vision, resourcefulness and creativity helped her secure Ministry funding for programming the Student Family Advocate program for the past 3 years but more money is needed to expand programming and support for youth in Peel.

 Heather’s extraordinary ability to connect with any audience is unmatched as she is driven by her passion of understanding all youth are our future and none can be left behind.
 She has the experience, talent and versatility to work with you to tailor her presentation to the exact needs of your audience.
 As a multiracial woman adopted in 1969 into a white family through the Toronto Catholic Children’s Aid Society; finding her birth family 28 years later, she will take you on an emotional journey.
 She has lived experience with a real message.